20 YEARS OF RECLAIM THE FRAME

 2025

 Alongside promotion, professional development training was introduced as a means of re-balancing the film industry and helping more women to gain entry.
+In 2014, Kate Gerova, Artistic Director 2013-15, co-founded Filmonomics, which continues to run as our flagship business-training programme.

 OUR IMPACT

-Between 2017 and 2025, Reclaim The Frame has supported over 125 titles, including many important ground-breaking, boundary-defying, issue-driven, award winning releases such as: such as Booksmart, The Souvenir, For Sama, Queen and Slim, Nomadland and Rye Lane.
+Between 2017 and 2025, Reclaim The Frame has supported over 125 titles, including many important ground-breaking, boundary-defying, issue-driven, award winning releases such as Booksmart, The Souvenir, For Sama, Queen and Slim, Nomadland and Rye Lane.

 Our support for these releases has generated over 40K admissions from 1k in-cinema events, two thirds of which have been outside London.